daniestevez/gr-satellites/docs/source/command_line.rst

 With ``--satcfg`` the configuration file `~/.gr_satellites/sat.cfg` will be read and arguments added automatically to the command line.
 Some of these can be overridden with specifying them on the command line again.
-The format of the file is, one row per satellite, first column is the same identifier as you use for the satellite, the rest of the row is treated as aguments.
+The format of the file is one row per satellite, first the norad ID then the rest of the row is treated as aguments.
-The satellite name is exactly as specified, no translation between norad/name etc.

 Example:
 .. code-block:: ini
     39444 --f_offset 12000
     46276 --disable_dc_block --deviation 500 --clk_bw 0.15
-    BEESAT-1 --clk_bw 0.3
+    35933 --clk_bw 0.3

 .. _GQRX: https://gqrx.dk/